KushalMeghani1644/GoAudit-CLI/README.md

 ### gVisor (runsc) on Fedora / SELinux

-GoAudit uses gVisor when Docker lists `runsc` in `docker info` Runtimes.
-Installing `runsc` binary is not enough, please register it in Docker:
+GoAudit uses gVisor when Docker lists `runsc` in `docker info` runtimes.
+Installing the `runsc` binary is not enough; it must be registered with Docker:

 ```json
 {